MicrosoftDocs/win32/desktop-src/medfound/codecapi-videoencoderdisplaycontenttype.md

 ---
-Description: 'Sets whether the content is full-screen video, as opposed to screen content that might have a smaller window of video or have no video at all.' ms.assetid: 'A2D0D6A0-30CB-435B-A5CD-A6FB001C46ED'
+Description: Sets whether the content is full-screen video, as opposed to screen content that might have a smaller window of video or have no video at all. ms.assetid: A2D0D6A0-30CB-435B-A5CD-A6FB001C46ED
-title: 'CODECAPI\_VideoEncoderDisplayContentType property'
+title: CODECAPI\_VideoEncoderDisplayContentType property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CODECAPI\_VideoEncoderDisplayContentType property